DocisJP/API-CHALLENGE/terraform/README.md

 ## Files

 - `main.tf`: Main Terraform configuration file.
-Contains resources for Lambda functions and S3 bucket notifications.
+Contains provider configuration and local variables.
 - `variables.tf`: Defines input variables used in the Terraform configuration.
 - `outputs.tf`: Specifies the outputs that will be displayed after applying the Terraform configuration.
 - `providers.tf`: Configures the AWS provider for Terraform.
 - `terraform.tfvars`: Sets values for the defined variables.
-- `iam_roles.tf`: Defines IAM roles and policies for Lambda functions.
+- `iam_roles.tf`: Defines IAM roles and policies for Lambda functions and ECS tasks.
 - `lambda.tf`: Configures Lambda functions and their triggers.
 - `s3.tf`: Manages S3 bucket resources and data sources.
 - `rds.tf`: Configures the RDS instance and related resources.
 - `step_functions.tf`: Defines the AWS Step Functions state machine for orchestrating the data processing workflow.
+- `networking.tf`: Sets up VPC, subnets, and other networking components.
+- `nlb.tf`: Configures the Network Load Balancer and target group.
+- `ecs.tf`: Sets up the ECS cluster, task definition, and service.
+- `api_gateway.tf`: Configures the API Gateway and VPC Link.
+- `ecr.tf`: Sets up the Elastic Container Registry for Docker images.

 ## Lambda Function Zip Files